-- Snorkel for field research and species identification on coral reefs and other marine habitats
+- Snorkel for field research and species identification on coral reefs, seagrass beds, and other marine habitats

 - Take shallow water excursions to the fragile intertidal surf zones where giant starfish and spiny sea urchins abound

-- Tour large banana plantations on the mainland to understand the impact of the commercial agricultural industry on the local economy and fragile coastal environment
+- Tour large banana plantations on the mainland to understand the impact of commercial agriculture on the local economy and coastal environment

-- Visit indigenous villages and observe the livelihoods of traditional farmers, fishers, and forest gatherers
+- Visit indigenous villages and learn about the livelihoods of traditional farmers, fishers, and forest gatherers

-Visit eco-lodges and resort hotels to understand how different types of land development put varied pressures on fragile marine and terrestrial habitats and ecosystems
+- Visit eco-lodges and resort hotels to understand how different types of land development put varied pressures on fragile marine habitats and ecosystems

 SAMPLE DIRECTED RESEARCH PROJECTS

 - Status of key species, including corals, lobsters, and reef fish, and the importance of these species to the livelihoods of local fishers

-- Condition of marine and terrestrial habitats: coral reef, seagrass, mangrove, and humid forest, and strategies for monitoring changes over time
+- Condition of marine and terrestrial habitats, including coral reefs, seagrass beds, mangroves, and humid forest, and strategies for monitoring changes over time

-- Habitat changes at the terrestrial-marine interface: receding beaches, destruction of mangroves, siltation of reefs, and pollution- caused degradation due to increased tourism and development
+- Habitat changes at the terrestrial-marine interface including receding beaches, destruction of mangroves, siltation of reefs, and pollution-caused degradation due to increased tourism and development

 Conservation, resource use, forest preservation, and marine species monitoring are extremely important to local farmers and fishers, resource managers, and concerned community groups.
 With the results of our research, we offer advice to local decision-makers and create links between our staff and the stakeholders involved in tropical island system conservation and management.

 SFS students get involved in community volunteer projects and social activities such as:

 - Participating in service trips to help local conservation groups and communities, such as monitoring sea turtle nesting and baby sea turtle emergence (seasonal), as well as beautification or recycling efforts

-- Meeting with indigenous leaders and elders of the Ngöbe to learn more about their culture and efforts to promote their role in land management and sustainable natural resource use
+- Meeting with members of the indigenous Ngöbe community to learn more about their culture and efforts to promote their role in land management and sustainable natural resource use

 - Hosting community lectures or demonstrations